 However, keep in mind that this protocol may have been compromised by the NSA, though this has not been proven.
 In either situation, many believe that if the NSA has not compromised this completely, it has been weakened.
-In addition, when using this protocol it could struggle with trying to get passed those firewalls that may be in place.
+In addition, this protocol could struggle with trying to get passed those firewalls that may be in place.

 This is one of the newer protocols on the market: OpenVPN.
 This utilizes the OpenSSL library along with SSLv3/TLSv1 protocols.
 The OpenVPN protocol does utilize a 128-bit Blowfish cipher, which is considered relatively secure.
 However, there have been known issues.
 Even the creator of Blowfish suggests people use an alternative.

 Most VPN providers now use OpenVPN with AES-256 instead of Blowfish.
 AES-256 is considered to be highly secure.
 It is the encryption system used even by the US government and when working along OpenVPN the security level is very high.